Scholarships Available

 For graduating seniors of Richmond High School, Centerville High School, or Hagerstown High School who demonstrate a strong work ethic and a well-rounded character; significant extracurricular involvement and/or community leadership; and financial need.
 While high academic achievement is not a priority, students should have a minimum 2.5 high school GPA and demonstrate potential for success at the college level.

-Richard Wedding and Patricia Wedding Scholarship Endowment Fund 28 awards of $1,000 each
+Richard Wedding and Patricia Wedding Scholarship Endowment Fund 41 awards

 To be awarded to students from Centerville, Northeastern, Lincoln, Hagerstown, or Seton High School who plans to study music.